Amshra267/ML-work/README.md

      - [Awesome lecture series by Sentdex](https://www.youtube.com/playlist?list=PLQVvvaa0QuDe8XSftW-RAxdo6OmaeL85M)

 ### Libraries
-Python library is a collection of functions and methods that allows you to perform many actions without writing your code.
+Python library is a collection of functions and methods that allows you to perform many actions without writing your code from scratch.
 Each library in Python contains a huge number of useful modules that you can import for your every day programming.
-   * Below are some libraries used in loading and processing data
+   * Below are some libraries used in loading, processing and visualising data
      * **Numpy**
         - [Installation](https://numpy.org/install/)
         - [Tutorial](https://www.geeksforgeeks.org/python-numpy/)